KumarManas04/ChecklistView/README.md

 mChecklistView.setList(itemsList)   // itemsList is an ArrayList of ChecklistItem
          OR
 mChecklistView.setList(contentString) //contentString is the Checklist converted into string form

+//Some options
+mChecklistView.moveCheckedToBottom(false) //Move checked item to the bottom(default value is true)
 ```
 To get the Checklist in String form
 ```